hocop/pivolution/README.md

     * Green - herbavores.
 Get energy from nowhere.
     * Red - carnivores.
 Get energy from meat.
     * Yellow - (and other colors between green and red) omnivores.
 Get energy from nowhere, but less efficient.
 Get energy from meat same as carnivores.
 Weaker than carnivores (yes, they can fight).
     * Purple - meat, laying on the ground.
+Herbavores get less energy if there is a lot of meat.
 * Splits
     * Map is split in 4 parts, each is run by a separate process.
     * Blue lines - portals.
 They are small so that there is not too much I/O between processes.